markelduarte/Nanvix-memory/README.md

 Modified version of the Nanvix Operating System:

-	Free is a program executed on shell that returns the available memory in the system.
+	Free is a program ran in the shell that returns the available memory in the system.
 	This is an unfinished version of free, where it's currently returning the used memory.

 Modified Files: